jeremydaly/serverless-community-survey-2020/README.md

 - FaunaDB
 - Aurora Serverless
 - CouchBase
+- Azure Cosmos DB
 - Other: ____

+### 14. What frameworks and tools are you using for orchestration and workflows?
+- Azure Durable Functions
+- Azure Logic Apps
+- AWS Step Functions
+- Other: ____

-### 14. Which of the following use cases do you use serverless for?
+### 15. Which of the following use cases do you use serverless for?
 - REST APIs
 - GraphQL
 - ETL/Data Processing tasks